BredaUniversityResearch/passbolt-restore/README.md

 > Remember to remove or comment out this line when you are done testing.

-### 4. Accept the self-signed certificate
+### 4. Open Passbolt URL

 Open your browser and navigate to your Passbolt URL.
-You will see a **"Your connection is not private"** warning — this is expected since the certificate is self-signed and not issued by a trusted CA.

-Click **Advanced → Proceed** (Chrome) or **Accept the Risk and Continue** (Firefox).
-You only need to do this once per browser.
-The Passbolt browser extension should then connect normally since it sees valid HTTPS on the expected domain.

 ### 5. Verify the restore